uva-math/uva-math-code/documentation/documentation.md

 In both cases, the changes in the code will trigger the website to automatically update, this takes about 5 minutes.

 Having a local copy of the website allows to preview your edits locally using [Jekyll](https://jekyllrb.com/) (only on Mac and Linux).
-This procedure is described in detail in Jekyll documentation, see for example [here](https://jekyllrb.com/docs/installation/) and [here](https://jekyllrb.com/docs/usage/).
-Note that due to API limitations seminar google calendars **may not work** in your local previews.
+This procedure is described in detail in Jekyll documentation, see for example [here](https://jekyllrb.com/docs/installation/) and [here](https://jekyllrb.com/docs/usage/). **Note that due to API limitations seminar google calendars will not work in local previews**.

 The website building (and testing) are powered by [Travis CI](https://travis-ci.org/).
 The current build status is&nbsp;&nbsp;[![Build Status](https://travis-ci.org/uva-math/uva-math-code.svg?branch=master)](https://travis-ci.org/uva-math/uva-math-code)